-Before beginning the UniFi device troubleshooting process, make sure you are using the latest device firmware and the latest UniFi controller - the issue you're experiencing might have been already addressed.
+Before beginning the UniFi device troubleshooting process, make sure you are using the latest device firmware and the latest UniFi Network version since the issue you're experiencing might have been already addressed in the latest release.

 For more information about keeping your device firmware up to date, see UniFi - Upgrade the Firmware of a UniFi Device.

-If your devices and controllers are up to date and the issues persist, proceed with the troubleshooting steps below outlining the most common connectivity causes and resolutions.
+If your devices and Network application are up to date and the issues persist, proceed with the troubleshooting steps below outlining the most common connectivity causes and resolutions.